 Located at the Hollywood Hills Hotel pool, the 600-year-old pagoda from Japan is one of Yamashiro's most famous original structures.
 The pool was once a "lake" that housed rare black Australian swans.

 Another well-known Yamashiro spot, the ceremonial Summer House was placed just below the top of the hill as a resting place for guests who were climbing the stairs.
-The antique Buddha seated there became so popular with guests, a sign hangs from a post to warn visitors, "Do Not Climb On Buddha."
+The antique Buddha that was seated there became so popular with guests that a sign was posted to warn visitors, "Do Not Climb On Buddha."
 The Yamashiro Buddha now faces west as a sign of good luck and prosperity.